 On February 3, 2014, an alleged stockholder, Robert Berg, caused a purported stockholder's derivative lawsuit entitled Berg v.
 Guthart et al., No. 4:14-CV-00515, to be filed in the United States District Court for the Northern District of California.
-The lawsuit names the Company as a nominal defendant and names a number of the Company's current and former officers and directors as defendants.
-The plaintiff seeks to recover, on the Company's behalf, unspecified damages purportedly sustained by the Company in connection with allegedly misleading statements and/or omissions made in connection with the Company's financial reporting for the period between 2012 and early 2014.
-The plaintiff also seeks a series of changes to the Company's corporate governance policies and an award of attorneys' fees.
+The lawsuit named the Company as a nominal defendant and named a number of the Company's current and former officers and directors as defendants.
+The plaintiff sought to recover, on the Company's behalf, unspecified damages purportedly sustained by the Company in connection with allegedly misleading statements and/or omissions made in connection with the Company's financial reporting for the period between 2012 and early 2014.
+The plaintiff also sought a series of changes to the Company's corporate governance policies and an award of attorneys' fees.
 On April 3, 2014, the case was related to In re Intuitive Surgical Securities Litigation.
-On July 30, 2014, the court granted Berg's motion to be appointed lead plaintiff, denied the City of Birmingham's motion seeking such appointment (see below for additional description), and re-titled the matter In re Intuitive Surgical, Inc. Shareholder Derivative Litigation, No. 4:14-CV-00515.
+On July 30, 2014, the court granted Berg's motion to be appointed lead plaintiff, denied the City of Birmingham's motion seeking such appointment (see below for additional description), and retitled the matter In re Intuitive Surgical, Inc. Shareholder Derivative Litigation, No. 4:14-CV-00515.
 On August 13, 2014, the plaintiffs filed a consolidated complaint, making allegations substantially similar to the allegations in the original complaint.
-On September 12, 2014, the Company filed a motion to dismiss the consolidated complaint.
-The plaintiffs filed an opposition on October 9, 2014, and the Company filed its reply on October 30, 2014.
-The court denied the Company's motion to dismiss on November 16, 2015.
+On September 12, 2014, the Company filed a motion to dismiss the consolidated complaint, which the court denied on November 16, 2015.
 On January 26, 2016, the Company moved to stay this lawsuit in favor of Public School Teachers' Pension and Retirement Fund of Chicago v.
 Guthart et al. (see below for additional description).
-Plaintiff opposed the motion to stay on February 16, 2016, the Company filed its reply on March 1, 2016, and a hearing was set for June 16, 2016.
-While the motion was pending, however, the Company and the plaintiff agreed in principle that the plaintiff would file a motion to intervene in the Public School Teachers' Pension and Retirement Fund of Chicago action and withdraw his opposition to the motion to stay.
-On March 17, 2016, the parties jointly requested that the court not rule on the motion to stay while the agreement was being implemented.
+While the motion was pending, the Company and the plaintiff agreed in principle that the plaintiff would file a motion to intervene in the Public School Teachers' Pension and Retirement Fund of Chicago action.
 Following additional negotiations, the plaintiff filed an unopposed motion to intervene on April 29, 2016.
-After additional briefing, on May 23, 2016, the court in the Public School Teacher's Pension and Retirement Fund of Chicago action granted the motion.
-Accordingly, on May 31, 2016, the parties filed a stipulation requesting that the court stay In re Intuitive Surgical, Inc. Shareholder Derivative Litigation.
-The court granted the stay on June 2, 2016.
-Additional discussions between the parties ensued, and on September 15, 2016, they executed a confidential Memorandum of Understanding that contains the essential terms of a settlement to which the parties have agreed in principle.
-That settlement, which is still being finalized, will provide for a dismissal with prejudice and release of all claims brought in both the In re Intuitive Surgical, Inc. Shareholder Derivative Litigation action and the Public School Teachers' Pension and Retirement Fund of Chicago action, as well as City of Plantation Police Officers' Employees' Retirement System v.
+After additional briefing, on May 23, 2016, the court in the Public School Teachers' Pension and Retirement Fund of Chicago action granted the motion.
+Accordingly, on May 31, 2016, the parties filed a stipulation requesting that the court stay In re Intuitive Surgical, Inc. Shareholder Derivative Litigation, which the court granted on June 2, 2016.
+Additional discussions between the parties ensued, and on September 15, 2016, they executed a confidential Memorandum of Understanding that contained the essential terms of a settlement to which the parties agreed in principle.
+That settlement, as later finalized, provided for a dismissal with prejudice and release of all claims brought in both the In re Intuitive Surgical, Inc. Shareholder Derivative Litigation action and the Public School Teachers' Pension and Retirement Fund of Chicago action, as well as City of Plantation Police Officers' Employees' Retirement System v.
 Guthart et al. (see below for additional description).
-The settlement will be subject to court approval as described below.
-In the interim, the In re Intuitive Surgical, Inc. Shareholder Derivative Litigation action remains stayed.
-It is probable that the final settlement agreement will include terms that will require the Company to reimburse the plaintiffs' lawyers' legal fees.
-At this time, the Company is unable to estimate the probable amount of those legal fees.
-Based on currently available information, the Company does not believe the resolution of this matter will have a material adverse effect on the Company's business, financial position or future results of operations.
+The settlement, which also included terms that required the Company to reimburse the plaintiffs' lawyers' legal fees, was approved by the court in the Public School Teachers' Pension and Retirement Fund of Chicago action on October 20, 2017, following the notice process described below.
+Accordingly, on December 26, 2017, the parties in the In re Intuitive Surgical, Inc. Shareholder Derivative Litigation action filed a stipulation requesting that the court dismiss the action with prejudice.
+The court entered the stipulation later the same day, and the matter is now resolved.